pauljohnston2025/breadcrumb-mobile/manual.md

 Import a file - Open the breadcrumb app and select 'Import GPX', a file browser will be launched that you can select the route from.
 Open A Gpx File - When opening a gpx file select 'open with' and pick the breadcrumb app.
 Komoot - Similar to google maps, from the komoot app got to saved routes, select a route and `share with link`.
 The breadcrumb app should appear in the available app list to share with.
 You can also download the gpx route and open it through other means.
 WorldTopoMap App - Go To the tracks section, and click the info button on a track.
 There is then a `...` menu at the top.
 Select share, and then the breadcrumb app.
+Trail Router - With a route open cli share, select `share gpx` or `open gpx`, then select breadrumb from the app menu.

 The `ShareWith` functionality should work with any app that shares a gpx route.
 Please let me know if there is an app that does not work and I will try to add support for it (if I can access the app without a subscription).